greensheepblog/greensheepblog.github.io/_posts/2024-10-20-punctuation.md

 <br>HEARTS- ♥ ♥ ♥
 Hearts are an adorable way to contribute to your writing style, especially in situations in which you want your reader to have a strong emotional boost of positivity in their life.
 Too often do authors take pride in their unintelligible contemplation and grammatically fanatical punctuation at the expense of the reader.
 Instead of adding a semicolon to alienate your readers, add a heart to make them feel loved!

- 	X IT’S COOL TO USE PUNCTUATION; IT MAKES WRITING LEGIBLE.
+<br><small>X IT’S COOL TO USE PUNCTUATION; IT MAKES WRITING LEGIBLE.
-	✓ IT’S COOL TO USE PUNCTUATION ♥ IT MAKES WRITING FUN!
+<br>✓ IT’S COOL TO USE PUNCTUATION ♥ IT MAKES WRITING FUN!

 <br>UPSIDE-DOWN EXCLAMATION POINTS- ¡¡¡¡¡